Aug 09, 2026

 FAQ

-Why is traditional Greek feta considered better than cow’s milk feta?
+Is sheep's milk feta better than cow's milk feta?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.